silnrsi/oxttools/docs/USAGE.md

 # Using oxttools

-makeoxt is the tool for creating a LibreOffice extension.
+makeoxt is a tool for creating a LibreOffice extension.
 You will need to choose a language tag to associate with your writing system.
 LibreOffice 5.3 or later is needed if you are adding a language.